Model Internal Sleuthing: Finding Lexical Identity and Inflectional Features in Modern Language Models: Related Work

 \section{Related Work}

-\paragraph{Probing for linguistic information} Probing studies use supervised classifiers to predict linguistic properties from model representations \citep{alain2017understanding, adi2017finegrained}.
-Methodological improvements include control tasks to ensure probe selectivity \citep{hewitt-liang-2019-designing}.
-Extensive work has established that transformer models learn hierarchical linguistic structures, with different layers specializing in different information types: lower layers capture surface features and morphology, middle layers encode syntax, and upper layers represent semantics and context \citep{jawahar-etal-2019-bert, tenney-etal-2019-bert, liu-etal-2019-linguistic, rogers-etal-2020-primer}.
-Most relevant to our work, \citet{vulic-etal-2020-probing} found that lexical information concentrates in lower layers, while \citet{ethayarajh-2019-contextual} showed that representations become increasingly context-specific in higher layers.
+\textbf{Probing for linguistic information.} Probing studies typically use supervised classifiers to predict linguistic properties from model representations \citep{alain2017understanding, adi2017finegrained}.
+Extensive work has established that early transformer models (\texttt{BERT}, \texttt{GPT-2}) learn hierarchical linguistic structures, with different layers specializing in different information types: lower layers capture surface features and morphology, middle layers encode syntax, and upper layers represent semantics and context \citep{jawahar-etal-2019-bert, tenney-etal-2019-bert, rogers-etal-2020-primer}.
+More relevant to our work, \citet{vulic-etal-2020-probing} found that lexical information concentrates in lower layers, while \citet{ethayarajh-2019-contextual} showed that representations become increasingly context-specific in higher layers.

+For morphology specifically, \citet{Acs_Hamerlik_Schwartz_Smith_Kornai_2024} introduced an extensive multilingual probing dataset (247 tasks across 42 languages), finding that \texttt{mBERT} and \texttt{XLM-RoBERTa} encode morphosyntactic features strongly, with preceding context more informative than following context for morphological prediction. \citet{lasri-etal-2022-probing} distinguished between spurious and \emph{functional} encodings---those actually used by the model---demonstrating that BERT relies on linear representations of grammatical number for agreement tasks, with nouns and verbs encoded in disjoint subspaces.

+\textbf{Representation dynamics in modern LLMs.} Recent research has extended these analyses to modern, larger-scale generative models. \citet{cheng2025emergence} identify a distinct high-dimensional abstraction phase in the early-to-middle layers of models like Llama and OLMo, suggesting that the transition from surface-level to abstract linguistic features occurs earlier than in previous architectures.
+Similarly, \citet{skean2025layer} demonstrate that intermediate layers in modern LLMs often encode richer task-transferable representations than final layers.
+These findings align with the layerwise dynamics we observe in Section~\cref{sec:experiments}.